rotaready/moment-range/README.md

 range.contains(wat); // false
 ```
 A optional second parameter indicates if the end of the range
-should be excluded when testing for contains
+should be excluded when testing for inclusion
 ``` javascript
 range.contains(end) // true
 range.contains(end, false) // true